-I had the privilege to work with the Methodist Church, Count Everyone In, and through Urban Saints and the Additional Needs Alliance, to create a document to help churches support children, young people and young adults with additional needs to belong in every church.
+Working with the Methodist Church, Count Everyone In, and through Urban Saints and the Additional Needs Alliance, we’ve created a document to help churches support children, young people and young adults with additional needs to belong in every church.

 What should church be like for children, young people and young adults with additional needs and disabilities?
 We asked some young people for their insights and, drawing on their thoughts and those of others, came up with 10 ways for churches to be inclusive and to promote belonging for all.

 This resource gives churches an opportunity to become better at welcoming and supporting those with additional needs.
 It includes questions for reflection and points to put into action for each of the 10 ways.
 Why not choose two or three that are relevant for your church and commit to improving them in the next 12 months?